-Preventative social behaviours (PSB) including school and workplace closures, restrictions on mass gatherings and lockdown measures are effective in reducing transmission of COVID-19.
-1-3 Timely implementation of these measures has been essential to control the COVID-19 pandemic that has already claimed 3.5 million lives worldwide (approximately 128,000 in the UK).
-Their success depends on a multitude of factors that affect the public's adherence .
-A key motivating factor for adherence to PSB guidance is the individuals perceived need to protect themselves, their relatives and their community networks.
-The reported COVID-19 deaths have previously been used as a surrogate measure representing the need to protect oneself or family.
-Major barriers to adherence to PSB guidance, the inability to follow it (e.g., need to attend work or carer for others) and negative impact on ones' mental health.
-Additionally, lower levels of trust in governments' public health messaging was associated with poorer adherence to PSB.
+Preventative social behaviours (PSB) including school and workplace closures, restrictions on mass gatherings and lockdown measures are effective in reducing transmission of COVID-19.^{1-3} Timely implementation of these measures has been essential to control the COVID-19 pandemic that has already claimed 3.5 million lives worldwide (approximately 128,000 in the UK).^{3,4} Their success depends on a multitude of factors that affect the public's adherence.5 A key motivating factor for adherence to PSB guidance is the individuals perceived need to protect themselves, their relatives and their community networks.^{6,7} The reported COVID-19 deaths have previously been used as a surrogate measure representing the need to protect oneself or family.8 Major barriers to adherence to PSB guidance include lack of trust in the prescribed guidance, failure of others in compliance to the guidance, the inability to follow it (e.g., need to attend work or carer for others) and negative impact on ones' mental health.8 Additionally, lower levels of trust in governments' public health messaging was associated with poorer adherence to PSB.9

-Government policy and regulations play a prominent role in the effective implementation of public health measures to tackle the COVID-19 pandemic.
-The level of stringency derived from the enacted government policy has been shown to affect the levels of COVID-19 associated deaths.
-A lower degree of Government stringency and slower implementation of guidance response times have been found to be associated with a higher COVID-19 related mortality.
-Government policy is thought to be fundamental in promoting adherence to PSB.
-In the United Kingdom (UK), the government first introduced PSB measures on 16th March 2020, advising the public to avoid unnecessary travel and to work from home when possible.
-One week later a nationwide lockdown was introduced, lasting for 7 weeks.
-Following the initial lockdown, the level of government stringency (GS) varied greatly, until a second lockdown was further introduced on November 5th, 2020, and a third one on January 6th, 2021.
-There is scarce evidence on how to promote adherence to PSB, specifically evaluating the relationship between governmental stringency and adherence to these guidelines over time.
+Government policy and regulations play a prominent role in the effective implementation of public health measures to tackle the COVID-19 pandemic.2 The level of stringency derived from the enacted government policy has been shown to affect the levels of COVID-19 associated deaths.10 A lower degree of Government stringency and slower implementation of guidance response times have been found to be associated with a higher COVID-19 related mortality.3 Government policy is thought to be fundamental in promoting adherence to PSB.
+In the United Kingdom (UK), the government first introduced PSB measures on 16th March 2020, advising the public to avoid unnecessary travel and to work from home when possible.11 1 week later a nationwide lockdown was introduced, lasting for 7 weeks.
+Following the initial lockdown, the level of government stringency (GS) varied greatly, until a second lockdown was further introduced on November 5th, 2020,12 and a third one on January 6th, 2021.13 There is carce evidence on what factors can positively affect adherence to PSB and specifically, there is a lack of lack of evidence of the relationship between governmental stringency and adherence to these guidelines over time.

-Governments worldwide acknowledge that "lockdowns" are not sustainable in the long-term, it is important to understand how governmental guidance, and specifically how government stringency, has impacted the promotion of PSB by the public.
-The main objective of this work was to evaluate the association between PSB and GS over time.
-Additionally, we sought to evaluate the influence of additional factors on the relationship between GS and PSB, including time, need to protect others (using the reported number of COVID-19 deaths as a surrogate measure) and reported confidence in government handling of the COVID-19 pandemic.
+Governments worldwide acknowledge that "lockdowns" are not sustainable in the long-term, it is important to understand how governmental guidance, and specifically how government stringency, has impacted the promotion of PSB by the public.14 The main objective of this work was to evaluate the association between PSB and GS over time.
+Additionally, we sought to evaluate the influence of additional factors on the relationship between GS and PSB, including time, the reported number of COVID-19 deaths and reported confidence in government handling of the COVID-19 pandemic.